tw-in-js/twind/docs/contributing.md

 - presets: https://tailwindcss.com/docs/presets
 - benchmark using https://github.com/A-gambit/CSS-IN-JS-Benchmarks
 - size comparison: build same page with other libs and compare size
-- on manual class name change in dev-tools and generate that directive
 - adapter for standard tailwindcss plugins

 ### Theme